wpallstars/fix-plugin-does-not-exist-notices/README.md

 Yes, the plugin works on both single sites and multisite installations.
 It properly handles network-activated plugins as well.

+### How do I know which plugin references should be removed?

+The plugin will only show "Remove Reference" links for plugins that are listed in your database but don't actually exist in your plugins directory.
+These are safe to remove.

+### Will this break my site?

+No. Since the plugin is only removing references to plugins that no longer exist, removing these references won't affect your site's functionality.
+In fact, it's cleaning up remnants that might be causing issues.

+### What if I accidentally remove a reference I shouldn't have?

+If you remove a reference to a plugin that you later want to reinstall, simply install the plugin again and activate it normally.

+### Do I need to keep this plugin installed and active after notices are cleared?

+Although this plugin consumes minimal disk space, and doesn't run unless you are on the /wp-admin/plugins.php page, you don't need to keep it active or installed if you don't have this notice to clear — but it is safe to, if you just want it as a part of your overall WordPress stack of enhancements and conveniences.

 ## Screenshots

 1. Error message with explanation notification
 2. Missing plugin shown in the plugins list with "Remove Reference" link
 3. Auto-scroll feature that highlights the missing plugin

-## FAQ

-### Do I need to keep this plugin installed and active after notices are cleared?

-Although this plugin consumes minimal disk space, and doesn't run unless you are on the /wp-admin/plugins.php page, you don't need to keep it active or installed if you don't have this notice to clear — but it is safe to, if you just want it as a part of your overall WordPress stack of enhancements and conveniences.

 ## Developers